 As a part of the Student Life Office, Multicultural Affairs recognizes and supports the diversity that exists on UCBA's campus by addressing the academic, cultural, educational, and social needs of underrepresented students.
 We strive to cultivate a campus atmosphere that values an inclusive environment which encourages all students to succeed, including race, ethnicity, age, religion, sexual orientation, national origin, gender, disability status, and socioeconomic background.
 We also provide support services that aid in the success and enrich the campus experience of underrepresented populations.
-This includes assisting with recruitment of prospective students, implementing and managing programs, events and services that include but are not limited to heritage month themed programs, academic/ personal development and community outreach.
-Additionally, the Student Life Office provides opportunities for all students to build community, engage in leadership development and have a voice on campus through students organizations and campus programs.
+This includes assisting with recruitment of prospective students, implementing and managing programs, events and services that include but are not limited to heritage month themed programs, academic/personal development and community outreach.
 This office also serves as a resource to faculty and staff.

 Chris Dziekan, Program Manager for Orientation & Professional Development As a part of the Student Life Office, Orientation is responsible for offering programs and services designed to transition new students to UC Blue Ash College.
 Orientation is required for all first-time first year students, and is recommended for transfer students.
-First-year students attend a orientation program, and transfer students complete an online orientation and have the ability to attend an inperson transition session.
+First-year students attend an in-person orientation program, and transfer students complete an online orientation or attend an in-person transition session.
 Other orientation and transition programs include New Student Convocation and first-year programming.
-Additionally, Professional Development is responsible for planning and implementation of events and activities designed to promote career and professional development; these include professional development workshops and one-to-one support in development and editing of resumes, cover letters online professional sites, interviewing skills and networking.
+Additionally, the Student Life Office provides opportunities for all students to build community, engage in leadership development and have a voice on campus through student government, student organizations and campus programs.